DanCooper/Ember-MM/README.md

 ## Contact

-Please use the forum as main contact point
+Please use the forum as main contact point.